eddyerburgh/notes/docs/distributed-systems/distributed-systems-coordination-and-time.md

 A **history** is a sequence of events that occur in a distributed system.

 Informally, a history is said to be **totally ordered** if each event occurs one after the other.
 A total order can be created by ordering events according to the time each event occurred.
-In the case of multiple events occurring at the same time (concurrent events), the tie can be broken arbitrarily (e.g., by comparing the process ID of the event's originator) {% cite Lamport:1978:TCO %}.
+In the case of multiple events occurring at the same time (concurrent events), the tie can be broken arbitrarily (e.g. by comparing the process ID of the event's originator) {% cite Lamport:1978:TCO %}.

 Informally, a history is said to be **partially ordered** if some events are not ordered relative to each other.